Krylov–Bogolyubov theorem

 In mathematics, the Krylov–Bogolyubov theorem (also known as the existence of invariant measures theorem) may refer to either of the two related fundamental theorems within the theory of dynamical systems.
 The theorems guarantee the existence of invariant measures for certain "nice" maps defined on "nice" spaces and were named after Russian-Ukrainian mathematicians and theoretical physicists Nikolay Krylov and Nikolay Bogolyubov who proved the theorems.

 Formulation of the theorems

 Invariant measures for a single map

 Theorem (Krylov–Bogolyubov).
-Let (X, T) be a compact, metrizable topological space and F : X → X a continuous map.
+Let X be a compact, metrizable topological space and F : X → X a continuous map.
 Then F admits an invariant Borel probability measure.